will-henney/muse-hii-regions/docs/Refocus Tarantula paper on SW cloud.textbundle/text.markdown

 Find a supposed supernova remnant at the same place that I had identified anomalous radio emission in the 21 cm maps

-> This makes me wonder whether the similar excess in Orion may also be a SNR
+> This makes me wonder whether the similar excess in Orion may also be a SNR. **NO, this is very unlikely**

 ![CleanShot 2022-07-04 at 11.26.57.jpeg](assets/CleanShot%202022-07-04%20at%2011.26.57.jpeg)